 The Housing Authority shall have all the powers and duties relating to housing imposed upon Housing Authorities by Chapter 128 of the Connecticut General Statutes, as amended.
 It shall further be the duty of the Housing Authority to investigate and to conduct research on the condition of housing within the Town and to coordinate the activities of the various other municipal departments, agencies and authorities as they pertain to housing.
 It shall serve as a liaison and coordinating body between the Town and federal and state agencies and private enterprise in order to provide adequate housing within the Town and shall have such other powers and duties as the Board of Selectmen may prescribe.

-The Housing Authority shall make available all minutes of its meetings in the Office of the Town Clerk within seven (7) working days after the meeting.

-Section 10.9. - Inland-Wetlands Commission.
+Section 12.8. - Inland-Wetlands Commission.